LG 88-Inch 8K OLED Screen Unveiled at CES, Doubles Up as a Giant Speaker

-CES wouldn't be CES if there were no new and crazy screens on display.
-While Samsung has revealed what it has in store for us, LG Display has also announced that it is showing off some cool and innovative screens at the tech fair in Las Vegas.
+LG Display at CES 2019 announced that it is showing off some cool and innovative screens at the tech fair in Las Vegas.
 These include an 88-inch 8K OLED screen, a 65-inch 8K OLED display, and a 65-inch 4K OLED screen.
-While it is unclear when exactly we can see these on store shelves, but the future certainly looks exciting.
+For now, it is unclear when exactly we can see these on store shelves, but the future certainly looks exciting.
 Additionally, the company is also taking the wraps off a couple of transparent OLED displays, a 27-inch Neo Art concept screen, a 27-inch 4K screen with just 0.11-inch bezels and a 13.3-inch 4K display with a power consumption of 2.8W.

 88-inch 8K OLED screen